Disability Claims For Coronary Or Lung Disease

 - Lung cancer or mesothelioma

-A thoroughly documented diagnosis by a reputable cardiologist or pulmonologist is sometimes sufficient to meet the criteria for Social Security disability or SSI eligibility, especially if the disease is advanced.
+A thoroughly documented diagnosis by a reputable cardiologist or pulmonologist is sometimes sufficient to meet the criteria for Social Security disability eligibility, especially if the disease is advanced.

 If your claim was turned down or if your impairment is borderline, the SSA will require additional documentation to accept that you are effectively disabled from working.
 We help clients ask their treating physicians the right questions and request the right tests or corroborating information: